What Does it Take to Be an Ophthalmic Medical Technologist?

 - Angiography Technologist

-Ophthalmic Medical Technologist Job Outlook
+- Certified Ophthalmic Medical Technologist (COMT)

 The states with the most job growth for Ophthalmic Medical Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Kansas.
 These states have the worst job growth for this type of profession.